 Cons

 These wonderful knee pads are made with a combination of soft gel core and EVA foam paddings.
 With thick polyester exterior.
 Total protection for your knees while tiling floors.
 The straps are embedded with rubber latex grips which firmly hold the pads in place.
 Similar to the CARIB knee pads, these pads have 600D breathable mesh so you won't have a problem with ventilation.
 Also, they are relatively easy to clean.
+And the amazing part is the company offers unlimited warranty for five years!
+Truly these knee pads for tiling are CARIB!

 Features